DimoDimchev/DimoDimchev/README.md

 **DimoDimchev/DimoDimchev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
+I am a **hardworking person** that is very interested in the world of IT!
+Currently I am a student and I am on my journey to becoming a software developer.
+I study at **American College Arcus and at Software University (SoftUni)** where I am gathering knowledge on various topics regarding **Software and Web Development**.
+I also enjoy working on small side projects in my free time.
+You can check out all of my work, including tasks from SoftUni in the **Repositories** section

+  My skills are:
+  - 💻  Python
+  - 💻  HTML
+  - 💻  CSS
+  - 💻  JavaScript(still learning)
+  - 💻  Adobe Photoshop
+  - 🤔  Quick thinker and fast learner
+  - 🤔  Excellent team player

   <a href="https://github.com/DimoDimchev">
     <img height="150em" src="https://github-readme-stats.vercel.app/api?username=DimoDimchev&theme=radical&show_icons=true" />